What Tools or Instruments are Used to Test Internet Speeds?

 V-PERF (RFC6349) test results for a 100GE link

-Although these professional tools are not intended for residential/consumers, as they require equipment at the operators' network, technicians troubleshooting internet access issues should bring these tools when activating, validating or troubleshooting modern multi-gigabit services.
-Centralized remote test units (RTU) are also used at the networks' interconnect, to verify nodes interconnection links and serve as traffic generators for multiple field test sets.
+Although these professional tools are not intended for residential/consumers, as they require equipment at the operators' network, field technicians troubleshooting internet access issues must bring these tools when activating, validating or troubleshooting modern multi-gigabit services.
+Centralized remote test units (RTUs) are also used at the networks' Metro/Core interconnect, to verify nodes interconnection links and serve as traffic generators for multiple field test sets.

 Simplified diagram of a network of centralized test heads (RTU) providing support for multiple tests to field testers and between nodes.
 Below, samples of the RTU-300+ 10G and 100G modules.

-Below is a simplified diagram depicting a two or four-port centralized RTU-300+ test head simultaneously providing independent test streams to multiple field technicians.
+Below is a simplified diagram depicting two- or four-port centralized RTU-300+ test heads simultaneously providing reliable and independent test streams to multiple field technicians.

 Diagram depicting a centralized RTU-300+ test head providing individual test streams to support multiple field technicians